 I have a secret confession: I tried, a handful of times, to make him hit me.
 On these occasions, when he shouted at me, I didn’t cower – I sassed back, very occasionally even yelled back.
 I called him out on his bullshit.
 I even, on one particular occasion, told him “you’re abusive”.
 That was the time I most thought he was going to throw a punch at me.

-I wanted permission to leave.
+See, I wanted permission to leave.
 I wanted something that would tell me unequivocally, this is bad and you can get out.
 The part of me that still loved him would, I thought, quiet down if he actually raised a hand to me.
 The part that was sure he was the best I’d ever do would snap out of the stupid trance he’d got me in.
-I realise now that it probably wouldn’t – I’d probably have justified it and convinced myself that I deserved it and stuck around anyway, the subservient fucking lapdog that I was.
+I realise now that it probably wouldn’t – I’d probably have justified it and convinced myself that I deserved it and stuck around anyway, the stupid subservient fucking lapdog that I was.

 Just fucking hit me, I thought, and then I can leave and I won’t be the bad guy.
 Because if I left, I knew he’d demonise me.
 I couldn’t love him as he was.
 I couldn’t be good enough to make him happy.
 I’d be the girl who couldn’t handle it.

 We teach women and girls that they should leave if a partner physically hurts them.
 But we don’t speak enough about emotional and mental and psychological abuse.
 Too often, the message women get is try harder, try harder, try harder!
 Love him into not abusing you!
 We romanticise control as being “protective”.
 We play off screaming as “it’s only because he cares”.
-This starts in childhood, when we tell little girls he’s mean to you because he likes you, and it continues and continues and continues and the next thing you know you’re in your 20s and sobbing on some guy’s floor because he yelled at you again and you just love him so much you’re sure you’ll die if you leave.
+This starts in childhood, when we tell little girls he’s mean to you because he likes you, and it continues and continues and continues and the next thing you know you’re in your 20s and sobbing on some guy’s floor because he yelled at you again and you’re terrified of him but also you just love him so much you’re sure you’ll die if you leave.
 THEN they have the fucking nerve to say “at least he didn’t hit you.”

 He never crossed that line, and in his eyes that made him not-abusive.
 In mine, it just meant I had to wait for the abuse to get bad enough before I was “allowed” to leave.
 That took a long fucking time.
 Learning earlier that physical violence wasn’t the only form of cruelty I should Not Tolerate might have made all the difference.